Virginia Workers’ Compensation Attorney

 After you’ve reported your condition, you have two years from the day you are injured to file a claim form with the Commission.
 You can file this claim in person, through the mail, via fax, or through a WebFile account.

 No matter what platform you complete your claim on, prepare to disclose your permanent address, gross weekly earnings, and injury-related losses.
-Our team can help you fill out this form.
+A Virginia work injury lawyer with our team can help you fill out this form.
 We’ll also contest any challenges that might compromise your right to compensation.

 Let Our Team Fight for Your Workers’ Compensation